Jewish name

-Jewish names, specifically one's given name, have varied over time and by location and ethnic group.
-Other types of names used by Jewish people include the surname and the religious name known as the Hebrew name.
+Types of Jewish names, specifically one's given name, have varied over time and by location and ethnic group.
+Other categories of names used by Jewish people include the surname and the religious name known as the Hebrew name.

 Given names

 Given names have a range of customs within different Jewish ethnic groups.
 Common given names, however, remain similar in many parts of the Jewish community, with many of them based on figures in the Hebrew Bible or honoring relatives.

 Sephardi customs

 Sephardim have often named newborn children in honor of their living grandparents.
 This practice typically uses these names in a specific order: the father's father, the father's mother, the mother's father, the mother's mother.

 Ashkenazi customs

 In stark contrast to Sephardi customs, Ashkenazim have a longstanding superstition about naming a child after a living person.
 Instead, only a deceased relative's name may be used.
 According to this superstition, naming a child after a living person could appear as though you are waiting for that person to die.
-This practice is rooted in Jewish custom and has no standing in Jewish law.
+Though the practice is rooted in long-standing custom, it has no setting in Jewish law.
 While not many Jewish people necessarily believe in the superstition per se, the lack of precedence makes practices such as a (living) father naming his son after himself an unusual occurrence for Ashkenazim.

 A peculiarity of Yiddish names for Ashkenazi Jews was recording legal names in diminutive form.
 These diminutive forms could be either hypocoristics (pet names) or deprecative.
 This tradition was more widespread for female names rather than for male names.
 There was a wide variety of suffixes added to a normative form of the name.
 Depending on the country of residence, the suffixes were borrowed into Yiddish, e.g., from German, Russian, Polish, Belarusian, etc. languages.
 In many cases these suffixes were used to create nicknames from regular words.

 Some examples: Leiba, Leibuța (Romanian-language) from Leib, Berele or Bereleyn from Berl/Berel, Khaytsi, Chayka from Chaya, Rivka from Riva which itself was from Rebecca, Motke, Mordkhe, or Mordka from Mordechai, Feygele, Faygele from Feigl/Foigl ("bird", which could also be used as a female name), etc.